The difference between Critical Illness Cover & Income Protection

 |Existing medical conditions may be excluded|

 |Monthly tax-free payments||Your full income isn’t covered|

 |Multiple claims can be made||Can’t be added to your life insurance|

 Critical Illness Cover

-Our Critical Illness Cover can be added to our Life Insurance or Decreasing Life Insurance for an extra cost.
+When you take out life insurance oe decreasing life insurance with Legal & General, you have the option to add Critical Illness Cover for an extra cost.
 It could pay out a cash sum if you’re diagnosed with, or undergo a medical procedure for one of the specified critical illness that we cover during the length of your policy, and you survive for 14 days from diagnosis.
 Some of the illnesses we cover include:

 - Cancer (excluding less advanced cases)

 - Stroke (where symptoms last more than 24 hours)

 Please note that some types of cancer are not included and you need to have permanent symptoms to make a claim for some illnesses.
 This is not a savings or investment product and has no cash value unless a valid claim is made.
 Read more about the critical illnesses we cover